hep-gc/cloudscheduler/web_tests/README.md

 [TestCafe](https://github.com/DevExpress/testcafe) is a newer browser driver.
 Tests are also written in TestCafe, in JavaScript.

-The test file for TestCafe can be found [here](/testcafe/sample-test.js).
+The test file for TestCafe can be found [here](/web_tests/testcafe/sample-test.js).

 ### Benefits

 The TestCafe install is very simple.
 You only need to run `npm install -g testcafe`.

+The TestCafe tests were the fastest of all, running in roughly sixteen seconds.

 ### Downsides